marcelmazon/rosicrucian-literature/en/books/the-vital-body.md

 In the meantime Jesus has been the loser of all the soul growth accomplished during his thirty years on earth prior to the Baptism and contained in the vehicle given the Christ.
 This was and is a great sacrifice made for us, but like all good deeds, it will rebound to a greater glory in the future.
 This vehicle will be used by Christ when He comes to establish and perfect the Kingdom of God, and it will be so spiritualized and glorified that when it is again restored to Jesus at the time when Christ turns the Kingdom over to the Father it will be the most wonderful of all human vehicles.

-[196]

 Of course, the Earth Spirit is not to be thought of as larger man, or as having physical form other than the Earth itself.
 The vital body of Jesus, in which the Christ Spirit was focused prior to its actual ingress into the earth, has the ordinary human form; it is preserved and is shown to the candidate at a certain point in his progression.
 Some day in the far future it will again house the benevolent Christ Spirit upon His return from the center of the earth, when we shall have become etheric, and when He is ready to ascend to higher spheres, leaving us to be taught of the Father, whose religion will be higher than the Christian religion.

 Now we come to a point involving an important cosmic law which underlies various spiritualistic phenomena and also supports the unique teaching of The Rosicrucian Fellowship (and the Bible), that Christ will not return in a dense body but in a vital body.
 It also shows why He must return.

 Before A.D.
 33 Jehovah guided our planet in its orbit and mankind on the path of evolution from without.
 On Golgotha, Christ entered the earth which he now guides from within, and will until a sufficient number of our humanity have evolved the soul power necessary to float the earth and guide our younger brothers.
 This requires ability to live in vital bodies, capable of levitation.
 The vital body of Jesus through which Christ entered the earth is His only avenue of return to the Sun.
 Hence the Second Advent will be in Jesus' vital body.

-End of

-The Vital Body
+End of The Vital Body
-Table of Contents
-Click here to return to Index Page